IntentArchitect/Intent.Modules/Modules/Intent.Modules.Metadata.RDBMS/README.md

 ![Check Constraint](resources/images/check-constraint.png)

-### Create a Table Trigger
+### Communicate Trigger Existence

+In certain scenarios, it's necessary to inform the underlying provider (specifically, Entity Framework Core) that a table has an associated trigger.
+For more information on why this may be required, see.
+See [here for more details](https://learn.microsoft.com/en-us/ef/core/providers/sql-server/misc#savechanges-and-database-triggers) as to why this might be required.

-To create a `trigger` on a table, use the `Add Trigger` option.
+This is modeled in the `Domain Designer` with the `Add Trigger` option.

 1. Right-click on the `Class` that requires the `trigger`, and select `Add Trigger`.
-2. Choose one or more columns to associate with the trigger.

-The following properties can be set for the trigger:
+The following properties can be configured for the trigger:

 - **Name**: Defines the name of the trigger.

+> [!NOTE]
+> The actual `trigger` implementation is not modeled in the `Domain Designer`.
+The `trigger` stereotype is used only to mark to the underlying provider (specifically, Entity Framework Core) that the table has an existing trigger.
+This allows Entity Framework to correctly generate the appropriate SQL statements.

 ### Create Join Table Constraint